BinTianqi/OwnDroidDocs/docs/Permission.md

 dpm set-device-owner com.bintianqi.owndroid/com.bintianqi.owndroid.Receiver
 ```

-You should remove all other users on your device before activate Device owner
+Activation will fail if there are more than 1 user on your device.

 This command will list all users on your device